abdullahM245/Sudoku-Game-Using-CSP-Algorithm/README.md

-# Tic-Tac-Toe Using Search Algorithms
+# Sudoku Using CSP Algorithms

-A web-based Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
-The application allows users to play Tic-Tac-Toe against an AI that uses search algorithms to determine its moves.
+A web-based Sudoku puzzle generator and solver built using HTML, CSS, and JavaScript.
+The application uses Constraint Satisfaction Problem (CSP) algorithms, including Backtracking and forward checking, to generate and solve Sudoku puzzles.

 ## 🗂️ Table of Contents
 - [Features](#features)